-Organisations must meet several key criteria to be included on its partner programme.
+Organisations must meet several key criteria to be included in their partner programme.
 This includes earning a Solution Architect Professional certification which, due to the sheer range of services that you must understand to qualify, is easier said than done.

 To cut a long story short, I'm pleased to announce that I recently passed the exam myself.
 I know first-hand how difficult it was, so I thought I would share my experiences to help others who find themselves in the same boat.